-Add the Interrupt Activity and CPU Shielding and Binding panels to the window using the Monitor menu or the Interrupt Activity tool icon.
+Add the Interrupt Activity panel to the window using the Monitor menu or the Interrupt Activity tool icon.
 Close all other panels if they exist by clicking on the X in the upper right corner of each panel.

 If all the Interrupt Activity panes are displayed, hide the bar graph and line graph panes by unchecking the Show bar graph pane and Show line graph pane items from the Interrupt Activity Context Menu.
 The context menu is displayed by right-clicking while positioned in the Interrupt Activity panel.